Can I do Candida testing at home?

 Please take some time to read the information presented herein.
 If you have landed on this page then you or someone you care about is suffering.
 Consider making some dietary changes, look into cleansing and safe detox methods as a way to get a little jump start.

-If I learn more about a reliable form of Candida testing, I will post it here.
+If I learn more about an accessible, reliable form of home Candida testing, I will post it here.

 Meanwhile, you can follow the advice I've compiled on this website.
 It's all designed to help you heal naturally, and to help you achieve and maintain a constant level of good health, without the use of prescription drugs or extreme diets.